Blanking is a stamping process in which a portion of a plate’s closed contour is separated from another portion by utilizing a die.

 Blanking clearance optimization

-The main parameters concerned in this post are the height of bright strip and the height of burr, so the blanking clearance is optimized for these two parameters.
+The focus of this article is on the height of the bright band and the height of the burr, and therefore the blanking clearance is optimized for these two parameters.

-It can be seen from table 4 that when the blanking gap of the test plate is 0.06mm, that is, the relative blanking gap is 8.5%, the height of the bright band accounts for 1/3 of the plate thickness.
-At this time, the fillet height and burr height are in an ideal state, and there will be neither indentation debris nor high burr.
+As shown in Table 4, when the blanking gap of the test plate is 0.06mm (representing a relative blanking gap of 8.5%), the height of the bright band accounts for 1/3 of the plate thickness.
+At this time, the fillet height and burr height are in an optimal state, with neither indentation debris nor high burrs.

-In actual production, it is impossible to manage the blanking gap strictly according to this value, because the indentation and burr can not be completely removed, but have good product conditions within a certain gap range, and the quality can meet the production conditions.
+In practical production, it is not feasible to strictly manage the blanking gap according to this value, as indentation and burr cannot be completely eliminated, but good product conditions can be achieved within a certain range of gap values and the quality meets production requirements.